tobydragon/thinkcspy/_sources/Selection/BooleanValuesandBooleanExpressions.rst

    :feedback_e: With the double quotes surrounding it, False is interpreted as a string, not a Boolean value.
 If the quotes had not been included, False alone is in fact a Boolean value.

    Which of the following is a Boolean expression?
 Select all that apply.

+   .. tag test_questions6_1_2: Boolean, Boolean Expression, Data Types

+.. mchoice:: question6_1_3
+   :multiple_answers:
+   :answer_a: 6 <= 9
+   :answer_b: True == &quot;True&quot;
+   :answer_c: &quot;False&quot; != False
+   :answer_d: 7 == 4
+   :answer_e: 9 + 6 == 15
+   :correct: a,c,e
+   :feedback_a: This evaluates to True 6 is certainly less than or equal to 9.
+   :feedback_b: This evaluates to False.
+The Boolean value: True, is not equal to the String value: &quot;True&quot;.
+   :feedback_c: This evaluates to True.
+The String value: &quot;False&quot;, does not equal the Boolean value: False.
+But the expression evaluates whether or not these two items are NOT equal.
+Because they are not equal, this evaluates to True.
+   :feedback_d: This evaluates to False because 7 does not equal 4.
+   :feedback_e: This evaluates to True because the sum of 9 and 6 is equal to 15.

+   Which of these expressions evaluates to True?
+Select all that apply.

+   .. tag test_questions6_1_3: Boolean, Boolean Expression, Expressions

+.. mchoice:: question6_1_4
+   :answer_a: when comparing Strings to see if they are equal
+   :answer_b: when assessing whether a number is greater than another number
+   :answer_c: when assigning a number to a variable
+   :answer_d: when comparing the value of two variables
+   :correct: c
+   :feedback_a: You should use a Boolean expression to evaluate whether two Strings are equal.
+   :feedback_b: You should use a Boolean expression to evaluate whether a number is greater than another number.
+   :feedback_c: Boolean expressions are not used for assignment.
+One equal sign ( = ) is used for assignment and two equal signs ( == ) are used for comparison.
+   :feedback_d: You should use a Boolean expression to compare two variables

+   When would you NOT use a Boolean expression?

+   .. tag test_questions6_1_4: Boolean Expressions

 .. index::
     single: logical operator
     single: operator; logical